 Once you select the Bar Chart, Bar chart will be displayed for Sales Amount Data

-The second method, Select the Total Product Cost axis and then select the Line type from the Marks Shelf
+The second method, Select the Total Prod Cost axis and then select the Line type from the Marks Shelf

-We successfully created Dual Axes tableau report but From the below screenshot you can observe that For Red Color Total Product Cost value 4,696,177 is showing bigger than Sales Amount value 7,724,331.
+We successfully created Dual Axes tableau chart.
+However, from the below screenshot you can observe that For Red Color Total Product Cost value 4,696,177 is showing bigger than Sales Amount value 7,724,331.
 This is because The Maximum Axis values of Sales Amount is 9 million whereas Total Product Cost is 5 million.

 If you have no problem, Leave as it is otherwise, Please select the Total Product Cost and select the Edit Axis.. option from the context menu

-Once you select the Edit Axis.. option, a new window will be opened as shown below
+Once you select the Edit Axis.. option, a new window will be opened yo synchronize axis in tableau as shown below

 Since our aggregated values of Sales Amount and Total Product Cost are same.
 We can simply checkmark Synchronize dual axes option as shown below